tristanseifert/TSAppKit/README.md

 ![alt tag](https://raw.github.com/tristanseifert/TSAppKit/master/Screenshots/prefs1.png)

 Information about each individual panel is read from a plist within the main bundle's Resources folder.
-This file should be named `SQUPreferencesPanels.plist` and contain an array of dictionaries under the key `panels.` Each of these dictionaries describes a preference panel—the first entry in the array describing the leftmost icon in the window.
+This file should be named `TSPreferencesPanels.plist` and contain an array of dictionaries under the key `panels.` Each of these dictionaries describes a preference panel—the first entry in the array describing the leftmost icon in the window.

 Keys parsed by the preferences controller are: